snap-stanford/ogb/README.md

 ### Datasets available
 Benchmark datasets are broadly classified into three categories.
-Datasets that are currerntly available are also listed (more to come soon).
+Datasets that are currently available are also listed (more to come soon).
 - [**Node property prediction**](ogb/nodeproppred/README.md) : Prediction on single nodes.
     - Prediction of protein functionality in a protein-protein association network.